 11. Wetlands

-Wetlands are one of the world’s most unique environments, and several hundred different wetlands exist all over the world – including the swamps of Mississippi.
+Wetlands are one of the world’s most unique environments, and several hundred different wetlands exist worldwide – including the swamps of Mississippi.
 Wetlands are called ‘wet’ because the environment absorbs water, sometimes throughout the year.

-The world’s wetlands are protected, but also protective.
-The presence of wetlands can reduce the damage in the event of a natural disaster – and additionally, wetlands also act as a natural water filtration system.
+The world’s wetlands are protected and protected.
+The presence of wetlands can reduce damage in the event of a natural disaster, and additionally, wetlands act as a natural water filtration system.

-It’s thanks to the world’s wetlands that we have clean rivers and lakes!
+Thanks to the world’s wetlands, we have clean rivers and lakes!
 Unfortunately, wetlands are also one of the most affected biomes in the world.
 Taking the most damage thanks to our carbon footprint, the great wetland is one of the most important natural environments we have on Earth.

 See Related: Important Water Flow Pros and Cons to Know